Audition

 August 28-30 — open auditions

-September 11 — all cast parent meeting (subject to change)
+September 11 — all cast meeting (subject to change)

 September 11-13 — first weekend of rehearsals (no rehearsals over Labor Day weekend)